JONSASSE/432-2018/projects/project1/README.md

 ## The Review Process

 You will be meeting with a group of 2-3 other people in the class to work through your project 1.
-You will post a "first draft" of your portfolio materials to [canvas](https://canvas.case.edu) before the end of February, and you will be reviewing and commenting on the work of your colleagues, both in person and electronically, up until noon on Friday 2018-03-09.
-More details in class.
+You will post a "first draft" of your portfolio materials to [canvas](https://canvas.case.edu) before the end of February, and you will be reviewing and commenting on the work of your colleagues, both in person and electronically, including a meeting in class on 2018-03-08.

+## The Portfolio

-## The Portfolio, due 2018-03-19 at noon.
+The portfolio is due Friday 2018-03-23 at 1 PM.
 Submit via [canvas](https://canvas.case.edu).

 Your final portfolio will include
     - (a) a `.csv` file of the [data](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#characteristics-of-an-acceptable-data-set),